ucsd-ets/map-notebook/README.md

 ## Configure Conda

 Open the terminal and create a file named `.profile` in the home directory.
-This automatically loads the `~/.bashrc` file in future terminals.
+This automatically loads the `.bashrc` file in future terminals.

 ```
 source ~/.bashrc
 ```

 Initialize conda environment.
+This adds a script to `.bashrc` to configure Conda.

 ```
 mamba init